AungLwin25/Disability/PriAttRate.md

 we used during the process for data arrangement and analyses.
 *<https://github.com/AungLwin25/Disability>*

-Paritcular thanks to our colleagues, Bjorn Gelders for formulating the framework of analysis, and Aung Lwin for kniting algorithms, wrangling data, computing statistics, and producing visuals. — UNICEF Myanmar, SPCRM
+Particular credits to our colleagues, Bjorn Gelders for formulating the framework of analysis, and Aung Lwin for kniting algorithms, wrangling data, computing statistics, and producing visuals. — UNICEF Myanmar, SPCRM